netaxis-solutions/apio-core-docs/docs/workflows/nodes.md

 Two outputs have a special role here.
 When the task ends in error and `skip` or `rollback` are visible and connected, then the task details (in the instance details page) will show a button to skip and/or rollback the task alongside the `Replay` button.

+In their details page, nodes support custom colors which allow to visually identify and group them in the workflow editor.

 ## HTTP call

 Technical name: `http_call`